 More established jurisdictions, such as Switzerland, Liechtenstein, or Austria may require an initial deposit of $500,000 or more.
 Comparatively, you can access the same services with only $100,000 to $250,000 deposit in places like Andorra, the UK, or the US.

 As discussed above, when it comes to opening a bank account as a high-income earner, you need to make sure that the bank, the bank account, and the banker all meet your requirements.

 This means vetting the bank beforehand to make sure that it has the products you’re looking for, a fee structure that won’t bleed you dry, and the level of customer service that you require.

 After all, you don’t want to be dealing with an account manager from a far-flung country that can’t speak English.
 Not to mention only receiving email responses once every three days.

-With this in mind, we typically suggest that high earners look to make a deposit in the $100k+ range.
-And in almost all cases, a high earner will want to target banking options in Europe, North America, or Singapore.
+With this in mind, we typically suggest that high-income earners look to make a deposit in the $100k+ range.
+And in almost all cases, a high-income earner will want to target options in Europe, North America, or Singapore.

 We reference several jurisdictions below, but this list is by no means exhaustive.